gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.ThemesSchema.md

 > `optional` **\_id**: `string`

-- The unique identifier of the theme
+- The unique identifier of the theme.

 ***